ADSP-Project/Federation-Hub/README.md

       `go mod download`

-5. Run the Go server:
+5. Run the main server:
    - Start the Go server using the following command:

         `go run main.go`

    - The server will start running on port 8000 by default.

+6. Run the authentification server:
+- Start the authentification server using the following command:

+      `go run authServer.go`

+- The server will start running on port 8080 by default.

-6. Simulate a shop joining the federation:
+7. Simulate a shop joining the federation:
    - To simulate a shop joining the federation, open a new terminal and run the following command:

      `go run shop.go [port] [name]`